 That’s how I began the easiest job in the world — explaining to folks how The Fuller Center works.
 It truly is different from other charities in that it partners with families to help them have simple, decent homes.
 It’s charity that uplifts and empowers rather than diminishing pride and creating more charity cases.
 Millard Fuller, a Presidential Medal of Freedom recipient who died in 2009, had a brilliantly simple vision for helping people help themselves and it is thriving today.
 In today’s polarized America, there are few organizations that bring so many people together from the far left to the extreme right and everywhere in between.
 It’s because no one is against helping people help themselves.

-Even though I’d fled the journalism business, the Ledger-Enquirer wanted me to keep writing my weekly column that now runs on Sundays.
+Even though I’d fled the journalism business, the Ledger-Enquirer wanted me to keep writing my weekly column that now runs on Tuesdays.
 The Fuller Center allows me to do that as a side gig.
 And, quite frankly, with all the stress that had come with added duties in a contracted newspaper environment, writing a column was about the only thing I enjoyed about the job anymore.

 This was not just a career transformation.
 It also got me closer to a beautiful woman from Perry, Ga., whom I married in Key West in 2012.
 I’ve since made this nice little town in the heart of Georgia my new home.
 Our blended family now includes her two children and my son, as well as three grandchildren — all great kids who make us proud and keep us thankful.